ramon-astudillo/NLSE/README.md

 **Step by Step Explanation**

-In cae, you want to use this code with other data-sets here is a detailed description of what you need to do.
+In case, you want to use this code with other data-sets here is a detailed description of what you need to do.
+These are also the steps followed inside go.sh

-First you create the index and global vocabulary.
+First you create the index and global vocabulary from the text-based data.
 For this you need to use

     python code/extract.py -f DATA/txt/semeval_train.txt \
                               DATA/txt/tweets_2013.txt \